shaunraj/rxnt-interview/infrastructure/readme.md

 Both of these processes should allow for more scalable infrastructure regardless of the time of spike.

+The application gateway has a built in web application firewall (WAF) with support for bot protection and other security nicities as well as built in failover.

 ## How to deploy shared
 The following environment variables need to be set: